How To Create Emotional Safety At Work

 Managers can take time at the start of meetings to ask those present how they’re doing.
 They should listen closely and ask follow-up questions that go beyond the superficial.
 They might ask about holiday plans, their recent vacation, or other things that have been going on in their lives.
 These questions can often help uncover details that help everyone see each other as people, not just employees.
 This promotes empathy and more respectful discourse.

 If you’re still wondering how to promote psychological safety, you’re not alone.
 Most business management programs don’t teach a person how to create emotional safety at work.
-For detailed guidance on how to improve trust in the workplace and reinvigorate company culture, consider working with an experienced psychologist such as myself.
-Visit my executive coaching page for more information on my executive services or contact Dr. Lee for a free, 20-minute consultation.
+For detailed guidance on how to improve trust in the workplace and reinvigorate company culture, consider working with an experienced psychologist.
+Visit our executive coaching page for more information on our executive services or book a free 20 minute consultation call with Dr. Barajas.

 [i] Google re:Work Project Aristotle, 2012